golemfactory/golem-architecture/arch-snapshot/arch.md

 ##### Central Net vs. Hybrid Net

 The net module implementation is transparent for the market module, but certain details must be addressed for network traffic optimization.
-The primary difference between the central and hybrid networks from the market perspective is that the central net has only global broadcasting, whereas the hybrid net utilizes local broadcasting to neighborhoods.
+The primary difference between Central and Hybrid Net from the market perspective is that Hybrid Net broadcast messages to a subset of Nodes, while Central Net sends it to all Nodes.

 Due to this distinction, different broadcasting settings are required—especially regarding broadcasting frequency—to prevent overwhelming the network with excessive messages.